 - Security & Tourism

-- SHINE – Sexual Harassment in Nightlife Entertainment Spots: Control and Prevention
+- SHINE – Sexual Harassment in Nightlife Entertainment Spots: Mitigation and Prevention

 - Solidify – Supervised Drug ConsumptIon Facilities to Instill Harm Reduction and Social Cohesion at Local Levels